MP Estate Planning UK

 The Basics of ISA Tax Benefits

-ISAs offer several tax benefits that make them an attractive savings option.
-The income and gains from ISAs are generally free from income tax and capital gains tax.
-This means that any interest earned on cash ISAs or dividends and capital gains from Stocks & Shares ISAs are tax-free.
+ISAs offer significant tax advantages while you are alive.
+Income and gains within an ISA are sheltered from income tax and capital gains tax.
+This means interest earned on Cash ISAs, and dividends or capital growth within Stocks & Shares ISAs, are all tax-free during your lifetime.

-• No tax on inheritance for the ISA holder
+• No capital gains tax on investment growth within the ISA

 Are ISAs Subject to IHT?